Proven-Paradox/shaper-system/Handbook.md

 In combat, defenders win ties.
 For example, if using an offensive Ability results in the accuracy role matching the defender’s Defense, the Ability misses and the defender suffers no consequence.

-For a tie during opposed skill checks (such as Empathy versus Deception, or Awareness versus Stealth), both characters reroll until there is no tie.
+For a tie during opposed Skill checks (such as Empathy versus Deception, or Awareness versus Stealth), both characters reroll until there is no tie.
 Any Boon or Bane on the rolls still apply when rerolling due to a tie.

 If a damage type is not listed, assume the damage to be physical.